Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 Layer Stack
 -----------

-From the highest level to the lowest, a software stack involving US-Common usually is like:
+From the highest level to the lowest, as shown `here <https://github.com/Olivier-Boudeville/Universal-Server>`_, a software stack involving US-Common usually is like:

 - applicative layer such as `us-main <http://us.esperide.org/>`_, `us-web <http://us-web.esperide.org/>`_, etc.
 - `US-Common <http://us-common.esperide.org/>`_ (this layer)